 Yoco is addressing South Africa's large card acceptance gap (high penetration, low card acceptance) by providing mobile point-of-sale (mPOS) devices and support to small merchants that unlock growth.Website

-Zoona is a distribution business that works with partners to bring safe and reliable financial services to underserved communities in Africa.
+Zoona is a distribution business that works with partners to bring reliable financial services to underserved communities in Africa.
 Zoona has recently launched Tilt, a B2B product connecting distribution partners and agents to enable bulk collection and payments.Website

 Sokowatch is aiming to revamp Africa's informal retail supply chain by leveraging e-commerce.
 Sokowatch enables informal retailers to digitally order goods for quick delivery, powered by partnerships with FMCG manufacturers, and has added on credit offerings to further serve its customers.Website